 - Demonstrate a working knowledge of the functional analysis as an integral element of the behavior analysis process.

-Two professional recommendations are required – one from your evaluator/supervisor, and one from an administrator of choice focusing on your qualifications and experience working with and supporting individuals diagnosed with Autism.
+One professional recommendation is required – one from your evaluator/supervisor/administrator of choice focusing on your qualifications and experience working with and supporting individuals diagnosed with Autism.

 You will be required to agree to the eligibility agreement which includes:

 - Agreement to work under the code of Ethics